 If you are in the Voluntourism Industry, you may not have thought of using an online system to automate your booking process and streamline the journey of prospective volunteers.
-In this article, I talk to founder of Mountain Volunteer Scott Maclennan about his experience owning and operating a Non-profit, and how he uses Checkfront to coordinate his business.
+In this article, I talk to the founder of Mountain Volunteer Scott Maclennan about his experience owning and operating a Non-profit, and how he uses Checkfront to coordinate his business.

 Maclennan’s venture into owning and operating Mountain Volunteer started like anything else, through coincidence and chance – or what Scott jovially refers to as, “a series of unfortunate mistakes.”